milsbeary/milsbeary/README.md

 - 👋 Hi, I’m Miles!
-Hope you day is going well, welcome to my page -
+Hope your day is going well, welcome to my Github.
+-
-- 🌱 I am currently a graduate student completing a thesis baised MSc in Applied Mathamatics at the Univeristy of Alberta -
+- 🌱 I am currently a graduate student completing a thesis baised MSc in Applied Mathamatics at the Univeristy of Alberta.
+-
 - 👀 I have a broad set of intrest that lie within the following topics...
-- a) Mathamatical modeling in physics, industry, and envornmental sciences.
-Specifically, using ODE, PDE, and machine learning models
-- b) Data science and data driven modeling
-- c) Applied machine learning and artifical inteligence
-- d) High preformance and parallel computing
-- e) Development of methods and algorithms to solve problems in the topics mentioned above -
+- a) Mathamatical modeling and the development of methods and algorithms to solve problems in physics, the environmental sciences, or that have industrial application.
+- b) Machine learning and artifical inteligence, especially when applied to solve problems in the aformentioned feilds.
+- c) High preformance and parallel computing.
+-
-- 💞️ I'm open to project colaborations, feel free to reach out -
+- 💞️ I'm open to project colaborations, feel free to reach out.
+-
 - 📫 You can reach me by my student email at mhkent@ualberta.ca.
-I repectfully ask that you dont send me spam or junk emails
 -
-- ⚡ Fun fact: I enjoy olympic weighlifting when I am not working or studying.
-I try to compete in two to three compititions a year
+- ⚡ Fun fact: I enjoy Weighlifting when I am not working or studying.
+I try to compete in two to three compititions a year.

 <!---
 milsbeary/milsbeary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.